 Clicking on the NEW SCAN button (above) opens the New Scan window (below) where you then have another chance to modify the default settings before clicking on the SCAN button.
 If you want to preview what the scan will look like, or to see if the document was inserted the right way up!, click on the PREVIEW button first.
 And if you want the scan process to separate each image and section of text within the document and save the images as separate files, tick the option called PREVIEW OR SCAN IMAGES AS SEPARATE FILES before clicking on the PREVIEW or SCAN button.

-Fig 1.11 - Clik on the SCAN button to continue
+Fig 1.11 Click on the SCAN button to continue

 When the scan process has finished, any scanned document and photo files will be saved as image, image (2), image (3) and so on inside a sub-folder called SCANNED DOCUMENTS; inside the main DOCUMENTS folder.

-Fig 1.13 - All scanned documents and photos are saved into the SCANNED DOCUMENTS sub-folder, inside the DOCUMENTS folder.
+Fig 1.13 All scanned documents/photos are saved in the SCANNED DOCUMENTS sub-folder, inside DOCUMENTS.